nicole929chan/webpack-playground/Readme.md

 # compile all the js files into a virtual one
 # running in memory which means it doesn't need live server anymore
 # it doesn't generate a physical bundle file
+# to remove babel, webpack runs for development and production mode